 GDPR simplified: A guide for your small business

-Using Microsoft 365 Business to mitigate and manage GDPR compliance
+Using Microsoft 365 for business to help you to mitigate and manage GDPR compliance

 The General Data Protection Regulation (GDPR) is a European Union (EU) regulation that mandates how an organization should handle personal data.
-The GDPR is due to come into force on May 25, 2018.
 If your business sells to, provides services to, or employs citizens of the European Union, then the GDPR will affect you.

-This article helps you understand what the GDPR is, why it came about, and how Microsoft 365 Business can help your organization comply with the GDPR.
+You can get started by reviewing this article, which is aimed at helping you understand what the GDPR is, why it came about, and how Microsoft 365 for business can help your organization comply with the GDPR.

 A quick overview of the GDPR

 The GDPR is an EU regulation that updates and expands the earlier Data Protection Directive (DPD) first enacted in 1995.
 The GDPR is concerned with the privacy of an individual's data, be that individual a client, customer, employee, or business partner.
 The GDPR's goal is to strengthen personal data protection for EU citizens, whether they reside in the EU or elsewhere.
 The regulation sets out expectations and advises on how to achieve them.
-When the GDPR becomes enforceable in late May 2018, organizations must have measures in place that satisfy the requirements of the GDPR.
+Organizations must have measures in place that satisfy the requirements of the GDPR.